sdclibbery/bmt/README.md

 x Show status message in grey
 x Switch to websocket data feed x Show mark price alongside recent trade, not as part of position
+* Set leverage at startup, not when placing order (to improve order placement latency)
+* Can get spread, last and mark allo from insturment ws?
 * Set stop loss when opening position, consider trailing stop... also check exec instructions
 * Candle graphs
 * Can half close open position